Kisky3/TOEIC/README.md

 14.`editorial`: an article, as in a newspaper, expressing the opinion of its editors or publishers.

 15.`finale`: the concluding part esp. of a musical composition.

+16.`playwright`: one who writes plays.

+17.`stunt`: an often dangerous act of skill; an action which gains attention, esp. in advertising.